sevenwire/db_branch/README.markdown

 Usage
 -----

+First, you should have your db backed up.
+Just saying.

 By default, it will run setup, config, and create_clone tasks so you'll end up with a running copy of your existing db for your branch

     rake db:branch